JKalash/Croc/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1+ is required to build JKEmoji
+> CocoaPods 1.1+ is required to build Croc

-To integrate JKEmoji into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Croc into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'